Austin, Nevada: Attractions

 Austin is a "living ghost town", a well-preserved example of an early Nevada mining town.
 It contains four churches; both the Catholic church and the Austin Methodist Church were built in 1866.
 The Methodist Church is now used as a community center.
 The Catholic Church, St. Augustine's, has been purchased and is being restored as a cultural center for Central Nevada.
 The Episcopal church, dedicated to St. George and considered by some to be the prettiest frontier church still standing, was built in 1878 and is still in regular use.
 These three churches are listed as Nevada Historical Marker 67.

 The fourth church is a more recent building built by the Church of Jesus Christ of Latter-day Saints.
 The International Hotel, first built in Virginia City in 1859 and moved to Austin in 1863, still serves meals and drinks, but it does not rent out rooms (there is a motel across the street).
 The International Hotel is said to be the oldest in Nevada.
 Austin contains numerous other historical buildings, in various states of repair.

-Stokes Castle, a strange three-story stone tower, is located just outside town.
-It was built in 1897 by Anson Phelps Stokes, a wealthy eastern capitalist who had a financial interest in several of the local mines.
+Stokes Castle, an Italian-style three-story stone tower, is located just outside Austin.
+It was built in 1897 by Anson Phelps Stokes, a wealthy New York capitalist who had a financial interest in several of the local mines.
 It was occupied only for a month.
 Vacant and abandoned, it fell into disrepair.

 In addition to Stokes Castle and the three churches, a number of other structures in Austin are listed on the National Register of Historic Places.
 These include the Austin Cemetery, the old city hall, the Austin Masonic and Odd Fellows Hall, the Gridley Store, the former Lander County Courthouse, and Lander County High School, as well as the Austin Historic District.
 Toquima Cave, an archeological and prehistoric site near the town, is also listed on the Register.

 Approximately 15 mi east of Austin is a cluster of natural hot springs maintained by visitors and local volunteers.
 The Hickison Petroglyph Recreation Area, 24 mi east of Austin, features a short interpretive trail where visitors can see ancient drawings carved into the rocks.